immarianaas/c-quiz-language/README.md

 <h2 id="introduction">Introduction</h2>
 A <strong>transpiler</strong> can be seen as a <i>translator</i> of the source language to a destination language.
 During this process, not only the syntactic validity of the program should be checked, but also its semantic correctness.

-### Goals
+### 🏁 Goals
-The goal of this work involved developing two languages: one for the transpiler -- which is the main language of the project, and one to read structured information.
+The goal of this work involved developing two languages: one for the transpiler - which is the main language of the project -, and the other to read structured information.

 This process included all phases of construction of programming languages:
 - Conception and definition of a programming language (sintax and semantics)
-- Lexical analysis implementation in ANTLR4
+- Lexical analysis implementation in <a href="https://www.antlr.org/">ANTLR4</a>
-- Definition of the semantic rules that are to apply to the language, and their application, in regards to the previous point
+- Definition and enforcement of the semantic rules that are to be applied to the language
 - Writing documentation on the language
 - Critical choice on the destination language
 - Definition of the code generation patterns
-- Concratization of the transpiler as a whole
+- Concretization of the transpiler as a whole

 <strong>Note</strong>: the information presented on both <strong>Information</strong> and <strong>Goals</strong> are described with more detail in the project guide, which is in Portuguese.